Aiden Markram

-T20 franchise career
+Domestic and franchise career

 Markram made his first class debut for Northerns cricket team against South Western Districts on 9 October 2014.
 He was included in the Northerns cricket team squad for the 2015 Africa T20 Cup.
 In 2016, Markram was club professional for Walkden in the Bolton Cricket League.

 In May 2017, Markram was named Domestic Newcomer of the Year at Cricket South Africa's annual awards.
 In August 2017, he was named in Nelson Mandela Bay Stars' squad for the first season of the T20 Global League.
 However, in October 2017, Cricket South Africa initially postponed the tournament until November 2018, with it being canceled soon after.

 In October 2018, Markram was named in Paarl Rocks' squad for the first edition of the Mzansi Super League T20 tournament.

 In March 2019, Markram signed for Hampshire County Cricket Club as their overseas player for the first part of the season.
 Later the same month, Markram scored 127 runs in the final of the 2018–19 Momentum One Day Cup, to help Titans win the tournament.

 In September 2019, Markram was named in the squad for the Paarl Rocks team for the 2019 Mzansi Super League tournament.
 In April 2021, he was named in Northerns' squad, ahead of the 2021–22 cricket season in South Africa.

 On 11 September 2021, Markram was included in the Punjab Kings squad for the second phase of the 2021 Indian Premier League (IPL) in the UAE.
 In February 2022, he was bought by the Sunrisers Hyderabad in the auction for the 2022 Indian Premier League tournament.

 After successfully leading Sunrisers Eastern Cape to the first SA20 championship, Markram was appointed as the captain of Sunrisers Hyderabad for the 2023 season of the Indian Premier League.

 He decided against being retained by the Sunrisers Eastern Cape for the 2026 SA20 and was bought by Durban's Super Giants in the auction for R14 million.
 On 13 September, 2025, he was named captain of the Durban's Super Giants for the 2026 SA20 season.